hanazuki/isc-kea.deb/doc/sphinx/arm/hooks-lease-cmds.rst

 provides a non-programmatic way to manage user contexts associated with leases.

-The lease commands library is part of the open source code and is available to every Kea user.
+The Lease Commands library is part of the open source code and is available to every Kea user.

 .. note::

-   This library may only be loaded by the ``kea-dhcp4`` or the ``kea-dhcp6`` process.
+   This library can only be loaded by the ``kea-dhcp4`` or the ``kea-dhcp6`` process.

 There are many situations where an administrative command may be useful;